InquestGeronimo/tllm/README.md

   task_type="CAUSAL_LM" # Specifies the type of task.
 Here, it indicates the model is for causal language modeling.
 ```

+For further detail, refer to the PEFT [documentation](https://huggingface.co/docs/peft/en/package_reference/lora) on LoRA

 The 2nd set of parameters is for the training job itself:

 ```py